 If you follow a classic push/pull/legs split, you can train your biceps on pull workouts and triceps on push day and still include an arm day in your weekly training.
 Perform three to four exercises for your biceps and three to four for your triceps.
 Do upward of 15 weekly sets for both muscle groups, and spread that volume across two or three sessions.
 Keep your level of effort high, but avoid taking your sets to failure – always leave one or two reps in the tank.

 So long as you stay consistent, give your arms enough time to recover, see that your performance improves, and maintain good form across all reps, your arms will catch up.

-When working on a weak point, it’s essential to lower your training volume a bit on muscle groups that tend to grow well.
-The reason is, systemic fatigue can become too high, and that can lead to recovery issues.
+When working on a weak point, you must lower your training volume on muscle groups that grow well.
+The reason is systemic fatigue can become too high, and that can lead to recovery issues.
 This is something Mike Israetel talks about, and he refers to it as systemic maximum recoverable volume.

 You’ve probably noticed that we included genetics last on the list.
 The reason for that is simple:

 Too many would-be bodybuilders give up before starting because they have limiting beliefs.